sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/procedure_en.md

   - We're NOT OK with the "bad" punctuation, but ok with "better" and prefer "best" above.

 ### Footnotes
-Often, footnotes which appear in the bottom of the page in a book, appear without separation in raw OCR text.
+Often, footnotes which appear in the bottom of the page in a physical book, appear without separation in raw OCR text on screen.
 This confuses the reader.
 Hence, it should be properly formatted.

 Consider the footnote in the image below (right click and open it in a new window for clearer view):